mishkin101/599project/Readme.md

 The rejectiom sampling portion will find the maximum element from the players mixed stratetgy outcome.
 We Accept with probability the element u_j from player 2's possible payoffs with proability e^(uj-u_max).
 We must consider sampling from all of players 2 choices, [m], uniformly and post-select for j-- meaning, we want to see how likely it is that this distrbution we have from player 1's choice will produce the max payoff for player 2.

-## Algorithim
-- Set strategy distirbutons for players -- can be pure or mixed
-- Call game.playRounds to test various comibations of starting strategies and the time taken to solve for the nash equilibirum given this starting set
-- Return all the round with the ending strategies for both players and the expected values at the equilbrium as well as the time to solve each round
-- Test with both the quantum solver and the simplex solver using the dual version of the simplex method

 ## Notes